-Logging On
+Logging On to SESM Portals

-To access an SESM portal application, such as the NWSP application, follow these procedures:
+To access SESM portals, such as NWSP, follow these procedures:

 - Step 1 Start the SESM portal application using its startup script. - Step 2 Start a web browser on a device (such as a desktop computer, a WAP phone, or a PDA) that has network access to the server on which the SESM portal application is running. - Step 3 Make sure the web browser has Javascript enabled. - Step 4 Go to the URL of the SESM portal application: